dravinflores/smdt/documentation/locks.md

 Member function | parameters | description
 ---|---|---
-constructor | key : string | a lock object is created, with a particular string key.
-A key serves to match locks between programs and allow multiple to operate simultaneously. the lock for the database.s file is "database" it's used for a filename, so no disallowed character or excessively long strings. lock|None|the Lock becomes locked. (a file [key].lock is written to a folder called Locks in the sMDT package) unlock|None|the lock becomes unlocked. (the file is deleted) is_locked|None|return true if the lock is locked, false otherwise wait|None|causes current python process to do nothing (via time.wait(0.5)) until the lock becomes unlocked.
+constructor | key : string | A lock object is created, with a particular string key.
+A key serves to match locks between programs and allow multiple locks to operate simultaneously.
+The lock for the database.s file is "database".
+The key is used for a filename, so no disallowed characters or excessively long keys. lock|None|The Lock becomes locked. (a file [key].lock is written to a folder called Locks in the sMDT package) unlock|None|The lock becomes unlocked. (the file is deleted) is_locked|None|Return true if the lock is locked, false otherwise wait|None|Causes current python process to do nothing (via time.wait(0.5)) until the lock becomes unlocked.
 If the lock is already locked, it will wait no time and do nothing.